Are you looking for the best Salkantay Trek packing list? You’ve come to the right place.

 It gets pretty cold at night, and you’ll wear it going up the Salkantay Pass.

-A thin, light buff protects your skin from the sun, keeps your neck warm, and acts as a mask, preventing fine dust and other particles from entering your mouth and nose.
+A thin, light buff (like this one) protects your skin from the sun, keeps your neck warm, and acts as a mask, preventing fine dust and other particles from entering your mouth and nose.

 The thinner, breathable fabric of the light buffs means you can wear them every day, even in the heat.